missionpinball/mpf-docs/docs/cookbook/skillshot_with_lane_change.md

 ## Step 2.
 Creating a profile for the lanes

-We can create a [/config/variable_player](shot_profile</config/shot_profiles) for the lanes that starts with the light off and makes it flash if that lane is lit for the skillshot.
+We can create a [shot profile](../config/shot_profiles) for the lanes that starts with the light off and makes it flash if that lane is lit for the skillshot.

 By default, a shot will advance its profile when the shot is hit, but we